guerinsylvain/bot-wonder-boy/README.md

 <a id="reward"></a>
 ### Reward Function
+The score.
+A vitality/health equal to 0 is used to detect the end of an episode.
-The difference of vitality/health after each action and extra bonus at the end of a level.
+An episode is a sequence of states and actions until the end of the game.

 <a id="result"></a>
 ## Result